 Not only do you thrive working with this client, these clients truly benefit from working with you.

-Maybe it’s time to focus your target market and cater your services to this new, more lucrative market.
+Maybe it’s time to focus and cater your services to this new, more lucrative market.
 These changes will require you to adjust your messages, content, service offerings and marketing activities.
 But by focusing on a particular niche, you can be clear on exactly what you offer and how it helps them.

 Your messages miss your intended target